-- market signals and demand from Registered Providers indicate a demand for these products, additional to the First Homes requirement. - 7.17.10 There are a number of affordable home ownership products available but the evidence10 recommends that shared ownership is the most appropriate option in Bassetlaw.
+- market signals and demand from Registered Providers indicate a demand for these products, additional to the First Homes requirement. - 7.17.10 There are a number of affordable home ownership products available but the evidence recommends that shared ownership is the most appropriate option in Bassetlaw.
 This product has a lower deposit and lower overall costs (the rent would be subsidised) so helps those unable to buy on the open market. - 7.17.11 Where other forms of affordable home ownership are provided (e.g. discounted market sales), it is important that they are sold at a price that is genuinely affordable for the intended target group.
 Otherwise, it is possible that in some parts of the District, such as the rural area, a property even with a discount would still be unaffordable locally, particularly for younger people, because of the gap between local wages and market house prices.
-On that basis, local income criteria will be used to identify the value of discounted market homes. - 7.17.12 Figure 27 shows the discount that would be required in Bassetlaw (as at March 2020)10.
+On that basis, local income criteria will be used to identify the value of discounted market homes. - 7.17.12 Figure 27 The Housing and Economic Development Needs Assessment 2020 shows identifies the discount that would be required in Bassetlaw (as at March 2020).
 This should provide the starting point for discussions with the Council's Strategic Housing team to ensure that homes are reasonably affordable in a local context.